rubsc/ScenTreesMakie.jl/CONTRIBUTING.md

 Thanks for taking time to contribute.

-Any contributions to ScenTrees.jl is welcome in the following ways:
+Any contributions to ScenTreesMakie.jl is welcome in the following ways:

   * Reporting bugs and suggestions in the issues section of the project's Github.
   * You can also raise and issue a pull request which fixes the issue as long as it doesn't affect the performance of any of the functions in the library.